czlowiekrakieta/WIG/README.md

 Notes to self:
 - bind all scripts to one single file
 - perform more sophisticated analysis of dataset
-- make more features - every vector should contain something about company's past, relative change of every financial indicator at the very least
+- create more features*
 - do something about splits - find adjusted data or get rid of them on your own
 - translate scripts to english
 - there's a lot of missing data of stock movement, got to find better source of them
-- since bank have few additional features, ordinary script crashed when tried to parse data from pages pertaining to them. fix it and gather bank data.
+- since banks have few additional features, ordinary script crashed when tried to parse data from pages pertaining to them. fix it and gather bank data.

+*basic exploratory analysis has shown that histograms of features from 0-class and 1-class aren't very different, which is very sad conclusion. maybe I got to delve more into company's past, or use indicator very well known in finance world